 How to Make Buttermilk At Home With Just 2 Ingredients

 Let me guess: You're about to make some kind of recipe, and it calls for some buttermilk.
-Instead of throwing on your jacket and running to the store, you would rather have some way to make buttermilk at home, correct?
+Instead of throwing on your jacket and running to the store, you would rather be able to make homemade buttermilk instead, correct?
+Of course you do.
+And that's why you're looking for the answer to how to make buttermilk at home.
+(Guess what?
+We have it.)

 What is buttermilk?

 However, the buttermilk you buy in-store is actually produced a little differently.
-The carton you find in the store is actually pasteurized milk with cultures that will turn it into the tangy liquid that we know and love today.
+The carton you find at the grocery store is actually pasteurized milk with cultures that will turn it into the tangy liquid that we know and love today.

 While it would be awesome to have traditional buttermilk to work with, people aren't exactly churning butter anymore.
 Thankfully, making a buttermilk substitute is incredibly easy.